Free Things to Do in Baguio

 Must-see spots that don't cost a penny.

-Wright Park Free
+Burnham Park Free

-Mines View Park Observation Deck Free
+Mines View Park Free

 Free Cultural Experiences